 There is a global consensus that antibiotic resistance poses a profound threat to human health.
 Yet crucial surveillance and burden data are lacking in large parts of the world, which makes it difficult to get a full overview of the situation.
 Besides, burden is a broad concept that could mean different things.
-It is commonly thought of as the mortality caused by a disease or condition of interest, but could also be measured in for example excess morbidity or additional economic costs.
+It is commonly thought of as the mortality caused by a disease or condition of interest but could also be measured in, for example, excess morbidity or additional economic costs.

-The economic burden of antibiotic resistance
+The economic burden

-Antibiotic resistance is indeed very costly – for individuals, health care and society at large.
+Antibiotic resistance is indeed very costly – for individuals, health care, and society at large.
 A study from India found that the median overall extra cost of treating bacteremia caused by a resistant bacterium equals the salary a rural male worker in the country earns after 442 days of work.
 The impact resistance has on global economies is also substantial.
-According to the World Bank, inaction on antimicrobial resistance (i.e. resistance to antibiotics, antivirals, antifungals and parasitic agents) could cause a decrease in global GDP of between 1.1% and 3.8% by 2050.
+According to the World Bank, inaction on antimicrobial resistance (i.e. resistance to antibiotics, antivirals, antifungals and parasitic agents) could cause a fall in global GDP of between 1.1% and 3.8% by 2050.
 The World Bank also projects that antimicrobial resistance could push up to an additional 24 million people into extreme poverty by 2030.

 The health burden of antibiotic resistance